-Alicia Armstrong's new body of work represents an adventurous departure from her previous series.
-Her new paintings, through a creative manipulation of materials and rare sensitivity to color and tone, are simultaneously abstract and boldly representational.
+Through a creative manipulation of materials and rare sensitivity to color and tone, Alicia Armstrong's abstract landscapes are simultaneously abstract and boldly representational.
 What at first glance may appear to be washes of color that conclude with expressive, tactile features that end in drippings or dramatic concentrations of color, become suggestive of landscape, dramatic horizon lines, the interior of a rock formation, or even outer space.
 The application of materials she later removes to create hard lines also forms transparent layers, which lead viewers to wonder where these mysterious, but defined paths lead.
-Figures have often featured prominently in her work, but again, this series defies that pattern.
-Instead, viewers are left with more questions than answers, about the future, about destinations, and about what they are seeing.
+Viewers are left with more questions than answers, about the future, about destinations, and about what they are seeing.
 Organic tones of green, blue, and a warm red imbue these works, and contribute to the feeling that these scenes continue outside of each canvas’ confines.

 Statement regarding figurative work:

 Alicia’s new work is reminiscent of her early childhood years which were spent with her mother who used wallpaper as a primary design element throughout their home.
 As an antique dealer, her mother refinished, sanded and painted furniture in hopes of reclaiming the history of each piece.

 Having these memories in her childhood gave her a propensity to recreate these aesthetics in her work by creating personal images within a textured vintage floral pattern while simultaneously personalizing the process.

 This series is primarily created on wood panels where she builds up layers, creating history, then sanding back to reveal specific parts and pieces.
 The floral patterns are ideal because they’re organic and flow freely in and out of the background.